justnawat/icsh/README.md

 - talking with Aj.Sunsern

 -- MILESTONE 5 --
+- The program is designed to have a delay when redirecting.
 - returning to using stdin and stdout after using dup2(): https://stackoverflow.com/questions/11042218/c-restore-stdout-to-terminal

 -- MILESTONE 6 --